cappuccino/cappuccino.org/source/blog/2014-08-01-cappuccino-news.markdown

 - `CPMenu` updates its view when a binded `CPMenuItem` is notified.

 - `CPDatePicker` has now the format Year/Month/Day in a `CPPredicateEditor` by default.

+- Delete methods erased entire field in a `CPTextField` when a `CPFormatter` failed.

 - The edition of a selected text in a `CPTextField` through `Cucapp` works now.